-As parents who may not be together anymore, it is important that you learn to set aside your feelings and give the top most priority to your children’s feelings and well-being.
-Of course it is easier said than done, but sometimes, it may be the only option you have, if you want to ensure the overall well-being of your little ones.
-Co-parenting your children after you are going through a separation or divorce may be the most difficult phase of your life, but it will also be one of the most important element when it comes to your child’s psyche.
+As parents who may not be together anymore, it is important that you learn to set aside your feelings and give the top priority to your children’s feelings and well-being.
+This may be easier said than done, but it’s imperative in order to ensure the overall well-being of your little ones.
+Co-parenting your children after you are going through a separation or divorce may be the most difficult phase of your life, but it will also be one of the most important elements when it comes to your child’s psyche.
 Here are a few ways in which you will be able to co-parent your child better once you and your partner have decided to part ways:

-- Vent Out Your Feelings Where Your Children Cannot See: As a human being, you are bound to go through a range of emotions, especially when it comes to working together as a co-parent with your ex.
-The key for you is to make sure that you do give a proper outlet to your feelings, but not in front of your children.
+- Vent Out Your Feelings Where Your Children Cannot See: As a human being, you are bound to experience all sorts of emotions, especially when it comes to working together as a co-parent with your ex.
+The key for you is to make sure that you do give a proper outlet to your feelings, just not in front of your children.
 If you keep all your feelings bottled up, they are bound to explode and come out in a way that will be negative to the overall well-being of both you and your children.
-Instead of waiting till it is too late and there is no chance to avoid an ugly scene, use the anger and channelize it into something positive.
+Instead of waiting till it is too late to avoid an ugly scene, use the anger and channelize it into something positive.
 If you want to get your thoughts and feelings out, try talking to a friend who you know will understand your situation, or speak to a therapist.
 Sometimes, keeping a journal can also help you get out your feelings and feel better.

-- Stay Focused On Your Children And Remember Why You Are Co-Parenting: It is okay to feel that you may suddenly give vent to your emotions, but you can always try and keep that under control when you constantly think about your children’s presence and well-being.
-Stay focused on your children while you are around them and remember why you are co-parenting with your ex.
-Tell yourself that you want to make sure your children are loved and cared for, and that they get the love and attention of both the parents, as is their right.
+- Stay Focused On Your Children And Remember Why You Are Co-Parenting: It is normal to feel that you may suddenly give vent to your emotions, but refocusing your thoughts to your children’s presence and well-being can help keep you grounded and under control.
+Never lose sight of why you are co-parenting with your ex.
+Remind yourself that you want to make sure your children are loved and cared for, and that they get the love and attention of both the parents that they deserve.

 - Understand That The Problem Is Yours And Not Your Child’s: Remind yourself that whatever happened between you and your ex and whatever resentment you have towards each other is an issue that is to be shared between you two only.
 Under no circumstances is it your children’s fault and they should not be made to suffer for it.